-The Crown Cave Waterfall is the informal name I've given this unusual underground waterfall that sits deep within the recesses of the Crown Cave in the world famous Guilin (桂林 [Guìlín]; Osmanthus Woods).
+The Crown Cave Waterfall was an informal name I gave this unusual underground waterfall that sat deep within the recesses of the Crown Cave in the world famous Guilin (桂林 [Guìlín]; Osmanthus Woods).
 The first thing that struck us about this waterfall was its pretty powerful flow.
 We could literally hear it thunder and echo loudly for most of our time touring the cave.

 We spent probably an hour in the cave, just to give you an idea of how extensive the tour was.

-Directions: The Crown Cave itself is about a 30- to 45-minute car ride from Guilin city passing by a turnoff for the Gudong Waterfall.
+The Crown Cave itself is about a 30- to 45-minute car ride from Guilin city (said to be 29km south of the city) passing by a turnoff for the Gudong Waterfall.
 It has been said that some Li River (漓江 [Líjiāng]) Cruises make a stop at this cave though that wasn't the case in our particular boat tour, which we did the day after we were driven to this cave.

 Geographically speaking, Guilin was a 90-minute flight from Hong Kong, 1,531km (16 hours drive or 3 hours flight) southwest of Shanghai, and 1,976km (20 hours drive or over 3 hours flight) south of Beijing.

 You can use the form below, but if you find our host's interface too troublesome to use (especially if you're trying to upload photos), then just send a text submission anyways using the form, but also let us know that you'd like to attach photos.
 If you've provided an email address via the form, then we can reply back acknowledging your request, and you can then reply to that email with your photo attachments.
 We're very sorry about this, but there's not much we can do about SBI's terrible interface.